mobizt/ESP32-Mail-Client/README.md

-# Email Client Arduino Library for ESP32
+# Email Client Arduino Library for ESP32 v 1.0.1

 This library provides ESP32 to send/receive Email with or without attachment through the SMTP/IMAP mail server.